Understanding North Carolina Gun Laws

 - Class G Felony: Between 10 and 25 months

 - Class H Felony: Between 5 and 20 months

 - Class I Felony: Between 4 and 10 months

 However, for felonies, your minimum or maximum penalty could be lower or higher based on mitigating or aggravating factors in your case.
-To discuss the potential penalty in your current case, call Randall & Stump, PLLC today.
+To discuss the potential penalty in your current case, contact a Charlotte felony lawyer from Randall & Stump, PLLC today at 980-237-4579.

 Collateral Consequences of a Weapons Crime